fandango-fuzzer/fandango/docs/Fuzzing.md

 Don't try this with other people's systems.
 :::

-Let us continue with the opposite, namely creating _more natural_ inputs.
+Let us discuss how to [get even more control over our inputs](sec:constraints).